pulsejet/ndn-dv/specification.md

 1. `Cost`: Cost associated with the next-hop interface.
 1. `OtherCost`: Cost associated with the *second-best* next-hop interface.

+Notes:

+1. If multiple next hops have the same cost, the router chooses the next hop with the lexicographically lowest name.
-- When the advertisement changes, the router increments the sequence number for the *Advertisement Sync* group.
+1. If the advertisement changes, the router increments the sequence number for the *Advertisement Sync* group.
-- (TODO) The sequence number is incremented periodically every 10 seconds.
+1. (TODO) The sequence number is incremented periodically every 10 seconds.
-- (TODO) Neighbor is considered dead if no update is received for 3 periods.
+1. (TODO) Neighbor is considered dead if no update is received for 3 periods.

 ### C. Update Processing